noahweasley/SMD-Desktop/contributing.md

 PREF_FILEPATH="file/to/save/preferences.json"
 ```

-This will enable you to test the test and view the contents of files created by the application properly.
+This will enable you to test and view the contents of files created by the application properly.

 ### Building the application